terezacah/himark/README.md

 ---

 ## Run the Application Locally:
+1. Clone the repository
-1. Install dependencies: npm install
+2. Install dependencies: npm install
-2. Start the server: node index.js
+3. Start the server: node index.js
-3. The app runs on port 5000 (http://localhost:5000/)
+4. The app runs on port 5000 (http://localhost:5000/)